I've always been interested in knots and rope-work, ever since an older brother taught me how to tie a Turk's Head when I was a teenager.

 Recently I've had the opportunity to spend more time pursuing this, and have developed a penchant for braiding - especially using parachute cord, or 'paracord' as it is known.

 Parachute cord is a synthetic material, consisting of a core of 7 to 11 inner strands of fine material, inside a sheath.
 It is usually about 2-3mm (1/8") in diameter and is very easy to work with.
-Most of what I use is known as '450' or '550' - referring to the breaking load weight (in pounds) of one strand.
+This type of construction is known as kernmantle.

 The colours and patterns available are astounding - you can see examples of some of the possibilities here.